Stillpoint-Software/hyperbee.migrations/README.md

 }
 ```

 Don't want to use Dependency Injection?
-Derive from **IMigrationActivator** and have it your way. :
+Derive from **IMigrationActivator** and have it your way:

 ``` c#
 // Derive from IMigrationActivator